 ActiveSense

-Active noise cancellation (ANC) can sometimes drown out too much sound, which is why most headphone and earphone manufacturers include some type of ambient or transparency listening mode in their headphones and in-ears.
+Active noise cancellation (ANC) can sometimes drown out too much sound, which is why most headphone and earphone manufacturers include an ambient or transparency listening mode.
 As you might guess, Bose does this too, and the company has also cooked up a feature that makes ambient listening even better: ActiveSense.

-ActiveSense is a dynamic noise cancellation feature that is only available when using Aware mode (ActiveSense must also be enabled).
+ActiveSense is a dynamic noise-cancellation feature available only in Aware mode (It must also be enabled).
 This works when a sudden spike in unwanted noise is detected in your listening space.
-ActiveSense then steps in to reduce volume and distortion that could potentially hurt your ears.
+ActiveSense then steps in to reduce volume and distortion that could damage your hearing.

 Generally speaking, most ambient listening modes will only amplify the sounds around you.
 But Bose’s ActiveSense technology adds the brand’s industry-lauded adaptive ANC to the fold.
 So instead of making you choose between ANC-only listening or ambient-only listening, Bose has opted for the best of both worlds.